prateeksantani/MVC-Ecommerce-/README.md

-.
 # eCommerce MVC Project README

 Welcome to the eCommerce MVC project!
 This project is a simple example of a web application built using the Model-View-Controller (MVC) architecture.
-In this project, we've implemented a basic e-commerce system for managing products and categories.
-This README will provide an overview of the project structure and how to get started.
+In this project, we've implemented a basic e-commerce system for managing products and categories, now with additional APIs and data validation.
+This README will provide an updated overview of the project structure and how to get started.

 ## Project Structure